osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 The NSF supports awards in 2 CC* program areas:

 {: .fs-5 }
-- Data Storage awards, which mentions the OSG [Open Science Data Federation](/about/osdf/), encouraging responses that would add data origins or caches at campuses
+- Data Storage awards, which mention the OSG [Open Science Data Federation](/about/osdf/), encouraging responses that would add data origins or caches at campuses
 - Regional Computing awards, in which the NSF strongly encourages joining PATh, and using our services to contribute to the [Open Science Pool](/about/open_science_pool)